Microbial community and hemorrhoids

 What is the connection between gut flora and chronic constipation?

 There is a reciprocal relationship between chronic constipation and gut flora.
-A disturbed gut flora can exacerbate constipation and intestinal sluggishness, while persistent constipation in turn impairs the microbial balance in the gut.
+A disturbed gut flora can worsen constipation and intestinal sluggishness, while persistent constipation in turn impairs the microbial balance in the gut.

 There is a functional connection, but no simple cause-and-effect mechanism.